 - Two letters of recommendation from college faculty who have worked closely with the applicant.

 Passing scores are determined by the Tennessee Board of Education and can be found on the ETS Tennessee requirements webpage.
-Applicants submitting GRE scores must be in top 40% of all test takers.

 In order to successfully graduate students will be required to demonstrate: